Press "Enter" to skip to content

 photo of Amanda Neal by Hearing in Color

 I know now that wouldn’t be the case.
-Almost a year later, I remain stuck, though gratefully safe, in Austin.
-I have never been away from my parents and sister in Illinois for so long in my life, and as unexpected typhoons and deaths have struck the rest of my family abroad, the prolonged distance has been trying for us all indeed.
+Almost a year later, I remain stuck, though safe, in Austin.
+I have never been away from my parents and sister in Illinois for so long in my life, and as unexpected typhoons and deaths have struck the rest of my family abroad, the prolonged distance has been trying for us all.
 Naturally, when I saw the Chicago-based Facebook event for Kababayan: A Celebration of Filipino Identity pop up on my feed, I was intrigued by the potential remedy to my homesickness for both Chicago and the Philippines.
-I invited my parents and sister, who were pleasantly surprised by the existence of a Filipino-American centered arts event.
+I invited my parents and sister, who were pleasantly surprised by the existence of a Filipino-American arts event.
 I toggled my response to “going” and booked my virtual flight.

-Produced by Hearing in Color, a nonprofit committed to sharing songs and stories historically excluded from U.S. musical spaces, Kababayan—which roughly translates to “fellow Filipinos”—was a celebration of Filipino identity indeed.
+Produced by Hearing in Color, a nonprofit committed to sharing songs and stories historically excluded from U.S. musical spaces, Kababayan—which roughly translates to “fellow Filipinos”—was a celebration of Filipino identity.
 In collaboration with the newly launched Kababayan Collective, the event featured Filipino music, poetry, comedy, conversation, recipes, and art in a variety show format warmly familiar to and popular amongst Filipinos.
 In between performances were plugs for small Filipino businesses like Call Me Tita Megs, music theory and history lectures from Dr. Joseph Legaspi, and brief artist responses to prompts such as “What is your favorite thing about the culture of the Philippines?” and “When do you feel the most Filipino?”
 Held together by the warm live emceeing of Chris Aldana, the mix of acts was a refreshing antidote to zoom fatigue.

 Providing structure for this wide array of offerings was a steady lineup of 18 musical performances ranging from pop to opera to folk songs.
-Highlights include Original Pinoy Music from folk fusion band SamaSama Project, Consuelo Velasquez’s “Bésame Mucho” sung passionately by Nicole Besa (and contextualized with acknowledgement of our Spanish colonization), and a stirring rendition of protest song “Bayan Ko” by the Kababayan Chorale.
+Highlights include Original Pinoy Music from folk fusion band SamaSama Project, Consuelo Velasquez’s “Bésame Mucho” sung by Nicole Besa (and contextualized with acknowledgement of our Spanish colonization), and a stirring rendition of protest song “Bayan Ko” by the Kababayan Chorale.
 With each song, audience members were transported to different locations: a recording studio, the stage of the North Shore Baptist Church, the “Brady Bunch” zoom layout that has saturated COVID-era screens.
 While Hearing in Color is a Chicago-based group, the remote nature of the event allowed artists based in California, Wisconsin, Indiana, and beyond to share the same virtual space.
 The artists took COVID seriously in producing the event, and the evening even featured a PSA from Dr. Maria Valeña Fletcher urging audiences to continue social distancing and wearing masks.

 The Kababayan Chorale singing “Bayan Ko”

 Though streamed live, all performances were pre-recorded.
 Transitions between acts were seamless, and sound was beautifully mixed.
-The artists behind the scenes were left uncredited, unfortunately, though I suspect that like many Filipino cultural events, behind-the-scenes efforts were collective.
-While there was also no explicit costume designer, for instance, intentional pops of Filipino influence were present in the barong, terno, butterfly sleeves, and other Filipino clothing items individuals opted into wearing on camera.
-Another notable production element was the comments feed, which was popping with affirmation and appreciation during every act.
-Since performances were pre-recorded, artists were also active in the chat, excitedly fielding questions and compliments.
+The artists behind the scenes were left uncredited, though I suspect that like many Filipino cultural events, behind-the-scenes efforts were collective.
+While there was also no explicit costume designer, for instance, intentional pops of Filipino influence were present in the barong, terno, butterfly sleeves, and other items individuals opted into wearing on camera.
+Another notable element was the comments feed, which was popping with affirmation and appreciation during every act.
+Since performances were pre-recorded, artists were also active in the chat, eagerly fielding questions and compliments.

 My parents dancing to “Rosas Pandan”